oblivia-simplex/feral_machines/posts/2022-04-23--do-you-garden.md

 <!-- i feel like this just needs a tiny bit more polish -->

 The fire had just never gone out.
 He gave the knife a little twist and split the peach in two.
 It was hard to stand in the same room as her, now.
-It was hard to really get used to these things.
-He scooped up the gleaming slices of fruit and they slipped like goldfish into the jar while his thoughts revolved around his wife.
-Around his wife and the fire.
-Around his wife and the fire, his thoughts were eclipsed now and then by Javier.
+He scooped up the gleaming slices of fruit and they slipped like goldfish into the jar.
+It was hard to really get used to these things and his thoughts moved in circles.
+They revolved around his wife and the fire,  eclipsed now and then by Javier.
 Javier, the nurse, who looked after her now.
 Javier, for whom he collected the pits, in a sun-beaten two-litre ice-cream pail, as a small, yearly favour.

 ![](../img/peaches.jpg)